MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-extidx-csm.md

 ---
-Description: 'The Crawl Scope Manager (CSM) is a set of interfaces that provides methods to inform the Windows Search engine about containers to crawl and items under those containers to include or exclude in the catalog.' ms.assetid: '7d65d00a-7294-4718-b593-89394b2e416f'
+Description: The Crawl Scope Manager (CSM) is a set of interfaces that provides methods to inform the Windows Search engine about containers to crawl and items under those containers to include or exclude in the catalog. ms.assetid: 7d65d00a-7294-4718-b593-89394b2e416f
-title: Using the Crawl Scope Manager
+title: Using the Crawl Scope Manager ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Crawl Scope Manager